Planck 2013 results. XXII. Constraints on inflation: Lightning review of inflation

 On the other hand, if we want to identify some $k_*$ today with the value of the inflaton field at the time this scale left the Hubble radius, Eq.~\ref{eq:nefolds1} needs to be matched to an expression that quantifies how much $k_*$ has shrunk relative to the size of the Hubble radius between the end of inflation and the time when that mode re-enters the Hubble radius.
 This quantity depends both on the inflationary potential and the details of the entropy generation process and is given by

-where $\rhoend$ is the energy density at the end of inflation, $\rhorh$ is an energy scale by which the universe has thermalized, $a_0 H_0$ is the present horizon scale, $V_\mathrm{hor}$ is the potential energy when the present horizon scale left the horizon during inflation, and $w_\mathrm{int}$ characterizes the effective equation of state between the end of inflation and the energy scale specified by $\rhorh.$ In predicting the primordial power spectra at observable scales for a specific inflaton potential, this uncertainty in the reheating history of the universe becomes relevant and can be taken into account by allowing $N_*$ to vary over a range of values.
+where $\rhoend$ is the energy density at the end of inflation, $\rhorh$ is an energy scale by which the universe has thermalized, $a_0 H_0$ is the present Hubble radius, $V_*$ is the potential energy when $k_*$ left the Hubble radius during inflation, $w_\mathrm{int}$ characterizes the effective equation of state between the end of inflation and the energy scale specified by $\rhorh$, and $g_\mathrm{th}$ is the number of effective bosonic degrees of freedom at the energy scale $\rhorh$.
+In predicting the primordial power spectra at observable scales for a specific inflaton potential, this uncertainty in the reheating history of the universe becomes relevant and can be taken into account by allowing $N_*$ to vary over a range of values.
 Note that $\wint$ is not intended to provide a detailed model for entropy generation, but rather to parameterize the uncertainty regarding the expansion rate of the universe during this intermediate era.
 Nevertheless, constraints on $\wint$ provide observational limits on the uncertain physics during this period.

 The first two terms of Eq.~\ref{eq:nefolds} are model independent, with the second term being roughly $5$ for $k_* = 0.05~\mathrm{Mpc}^{-1}$.
 If thermalization occurs rapidly, or if the reheating stage is close to radiation-like, the magnitude of the last term in Eq.~\ref{eq:nefolds} is less than roughly unity.
-For most reasonable inflation models, the fourth term is $\mathcal{O}(1)$ and the third term is approximately $- 10$, motivating the commonly assumed range $50 < N_* <60$.
+The magnitude of the $\ln (g_{th})/12$ term is negligible, giving a shift of only 0.58 for the extreme value $g_{th}=10^3.$ For most reasonable inflation models, the fourth term is $\mathcal{O}(1)$ and the third term is approximately $ - 10$, motivating the commonly assumed range $50 < N_* <60$.
 Nonetheless, more extreme values at both ends are in principle possible~\citep{Liddle:2003as}.
 In the figures of Sect.~\ref{sec:slow-roll} we will mark the range $50 < N_* <60$ as a general guide.